DamiJJJ/DamiJJJ/README.md

 ### Glad to see you here! &nbsp;

-I am a passionate developer from Poland, currently working as an IT systems admin.
+I am a passionate developer from Poland, currently working as an billing systems admin.

 I get most satisfaction of creating things - that's why I'm learning to code!
 In future I really would like to work as a developer!